 You may consider cashing out your policy if:

-- You no longer require life insurance protection - If you have no dependents or your beneficiary has died, you can securely surrender the policy for its cash value.
+You no longer require life insurance protection - If you have no dependents or your beneficiary has passed away, you can securely surrender the policy for its cash value.

 Alternative Ways to Get Money Fast